iTwin/itwinjs-core/test-apps/display-test-app/README.md

 * **dta zoom selected** - zoom the selected viewport to the elements in the selection set.
 * **dta incident markers** - toggle incident marker demo in the selected viewport.
 * **dta markup** - toggle markup on the selected viewport.
+* **dta output shaders** - output debug information for compiled shaders.
+Requires SVT_DEBUG_SHADERS to have been set.
+Accepts 0-2 arguments:
+  * `d=output\directory\` - directory into which to put the output files.
+  * filter string: a combination of the following characters to filter the output (e.g., `gu` outputs all used glsl shaders, both fragment and vertex):
+    * `f` or `v`: output only fragment or vertex shaders, respectively.
+    * `g` or `h`: output only glsl or hlsl code, respectively.
+    * `u` or `n`: output only used or not-used shaders, respectively.
 * **dta drawing aid points** - start tool for testing AccuSnap.
 * **dta refresh tiles** *modelId* - reload tile trees for the specified model, or all models if no modelId is specified.
 * **dta shutdown** - Closes all open viewports and iModels, invokes IModelApp.shutdown(), and finally breaks in the debugger (if debugger is open).
 Useful for diagnosing memory leaks.